34 Best Apps to learn the Korean Language in 2026

 14. TenguGo Hangul — For the Korean alphabet

 A journey of thousands of miles begins with one step.
-And if you aim to reach Korean fluency.
-Then, studying the Korean alphabet — Hangul — can be your first effort.
+If you aim to achieve Korean fluency, studying the Korean alphabet—Hangul—can be a first step.

-The TenguGo Hangul app can help you learn everything you need about the Korean writing system.
-You can find everything from history to sound to various Hanguels like vowels, single, double, and strong consonants.
+The TenguGo Hangul app can help you learn everything about the Korean writing system.
+You can find everything from history to sound to various Hangeul characters, such as vowels and single, double, and strong consonants.

-This has quizzes, activities, and flashcards to teach about Korean characters.
+This includes quizzes, activities, and flashcards for learning Korean characters.
 You can also use tables with Hangul lists, audio, and visuals to understand the correct mouth and tongue position.

 Pricing: They are free to install on Android and iOS.
-If you like, you can always donate a few dollars, which is optional.
+You can always donate a few dollars, which is optional.

 15. KBS Radio — Listening app

-Do you want to immerse yourself in everything about South and North Korea and its languages?
+Do you want to immerse yourself in all aspects of South and North Korea and their languages?
 Then, check out the high-quality content on KBS Radio.

 KBS Radio is a famous South Korean radio channel.
 It covers diverse events, news, talk shows, sports, and cultural coverage.
 And even dramas for learning Korean.
-All these are in Korean, which can tune your ear into this language.
+All of these are in Korean, which can help you tune your ear to this language.

-They have many shows, dramas, and easy-to-understand programs to encourage you to enhance your Korean skills.
-It covers words, phrases, dialogues, and grammar rules in Korean.
+They offer many shows, dramas, and easy-to-understand programs to help you enhance your Korean skills.
+The programs cover Korean vocabulary, phrases, dialogues, and grammar.

 Pricing: KBS Radio is a 100% free Korean Radio App.